 If your dog gets scared enough to hide under a table, or beneath a bed, don't attempt to pull him out.
 This might stress the dog further, resulting in a more negative association with the fireworks.

-9. Stay Calm
+9. Stay Calm Yourself

 Be sure to stay calm when you're around the dog.
 A dog will naturally react to your behavior, so acting panicky or excited around the dog will only make matters worse.
 If you're having a lot of people over, try keeping the celebration outside.

+Following these steps will help to soothe any panic your dog feels during the 4th of July.
 So do you have any tips for keeping your dog calm during the holidays?